 MgM's mine dog training area became the test area for a nuclear quadropole resonance method of detecting explosive vapour developed at L'ecole Polytechnique and I found myself taking my mine collection to Paris to help them.
 I was also in demand at Boston University in the States, and had already been a judge for a Canadian competition designed to get graduate engineers to produce demining innovations for several years.
 My limited success with PPE had not made me an engineer but it had reinforced my belief that there must one-day be technical advances that changed the face of demining.
 My ability to look critically at any suggestion was sometimes valued, and sometimes misunderstood.
-When a Danish group came up with the 'Purple Weed' or 'Red Plant' solution, I tried hard to see how it could be useful and decided that it might have a place in objective Quality Control - if it could work reliably - because Quality Control is generally conducted after the area has has had the undergrowth removed, been thoroughly searched and then declared clear.
+When a Danish group came up with the 'Purple Weed' or 'Red Plant' solution, I tried hard to see how it could be useful and decided that it might have a place in objective Quality Control - if it could work reliably - because Quality Control is generally conducted after the area has had the undergrowth removed, been thoroughly searched and then declared clear.
 A low-cost way of checking whether any explosive hazards remained might have had value.
 I went to Namibia to conduct blind tests in the MgM mine dog training area.
 The plants should have grown red in the places where I had buried mines and raw explosives two years before.
 Unfortunately, the ARESA ‘Purple Weed’ System was a complete scam and I both wasted my time and fell out with MgM as a result.
-A Danish TV company (appropriately named 'Bastard') had filmed the fiasco and interviewed me.
+A Danish TV company (memorably named 'Bastard') had filmed the fiasco and interviewed me.
 They put together something that I was told made Denmark look good and made me look bad.
 Someone sent me a recording but I have never bothered to watch it.
 The media has always had its own agenda.

 There was a remote chance that some of the seed they had released during the trials had really been genetically modified.
-The plant was not native to the country (European Watercress, seriously) so when the ARESA people left suddenly, I felt obliged to burn off the ground in the test area to kill any seed present.
+The plant was not native to the country (European Watercress, seriously) so when the ARESA people left I felt obliged to burn off the ground in the test area to kill any seed present.
 I was doing that when I was asked to investigate a demining accident involving the Mine Clearance Cultivator, the 32 ton bulldozer converted to push a plough that NVESD had spent years developing even after I had pointed out the flaws in its conception.
 The accident had occurred twenty miles away and I arrived at the site less than an hour after the machine had detonated an anti-tank mine.
-No one was hurt but the machine had been badly damaged and parts had landed in a nearby compound.
+No one was hurt but the machine had been badly damaged and parts had landed in a nearby compound where people lived.
 NVESD complained that my report included conclusions and recommendations (in their system, it is not the investigator’s place to draw conclusions).
 Having conducted the investigation unpaid, the report belonged to me and there were lessons to be learned from it, so I published it anyway.
 See the MCC accident report.
 This marked the end of any real communication between myself and NVESD.